Gaussian Formalism: Joint Measurement for Heisenberg's Uncertainty Relation for Errors by Squeezed Coherent States: Introduction

-Recent developments in the Gaussian wave-packet formalism have opened up new possibilities in quantum field theory~\cite{Ishikawa:2005zc,Ishikawa:2018koj,Ishikawa:2020hph,Mitani:2023hpd,Ishikawa:2023bnx}.
-Particularly notable is the rigorous proof of the emergence of time-boundary effect, initially claimed in Ref.~\cite{Ishikawa:2013kba}, which has been recently established~\cite{Ishikawa:2021bzf}.
-Gaussian wave packets are significant as they form an (over)complete set that spans the position-momentum phase space, including that of the free one-particle subspace, which underpins ordinary non-relativistic quantum mechanics~\cite{Ishikawa:2005zc}; see also Refs.~\cite{Kaiser:1977ys,Kaiser:1978jg,Oda:2021tiv} for a viewpoint that the Gaussian basis can be regarded as a complete set of coherent states in position-momentum space.
-Furthermore, the Gaussian basis can be generalized to a complete set of Lorentz-invariant wave-packet basis~\cite{Kaiser:1977ys,Kaiser:1978jg,Oda:2021tiv}, and further to Lorentz-covariant wave-packet basis for spinor fields, incorporating spin degrees of freedom~\cite{Oda:2023qek}.
+Recent developments in the Gaussian wave-packet formalism have opened up new possibilities in quantum field theory (QFT)~\cite{Ishikawa:2005zc,Ishikawa:2018koj,Ishikawa:2020hph,Mitani:2023hpd,Ishikawa:2023bnx}.
+Particularly notable is the rigorous proof of the emergence of the time-boundary effect, initially claimed in Ref.~\cite{Ishikawa:2013kba}, which has been recently established~\cite{Ishikawa:2021bzf}.
+Gaussian wave packets are significant as they form an (over)complete set that spans the position-momentum phase space, including that of the free one-particle subspace, which underpins ordinary non-relativistic quantum mechanics~\cite{Ishikawa:2005zc}; see also Refs.~\cite{PhysRev.130.2529,Kaiser:1977ys,Kaiser:1978jg,Oda:2021tiv} for a viewpoint that the Gaussian basis can be regarded as a complete set of squeezed coherent states in position-momentum space.\footnote{ We refer to these position-momentum coherent states as the ``Gaussian wave packets,'' and the complete set formed by them as the ``Gaussian basis,'' conforming to the QFT literature, even though the main focus of this paper is quantum mechanics in the one-particle subspace on a fixed time slice.
+This is because they can be naturally extended to the spacetime in QFT, as discussed in the main text.
+(It is worth noting that, while the primary focus of Glauber's pioneering work~\cite{PhysRev.130.2529} is on coherent states in field space for quantum optics, it already addresses the coherent states in position-momentum space.) } Furthermore, the Gaussian basis can be generalized to a complete set of Lorentz-invariant wave-packet basis~\cite{Kaiser:1977ys,Kaiser:1978jg,Oda:2021tiv}, and further to Lorentz-covariant wave-packet basis for spinor fields, incorporating spin degrees of freedom~\cite{Oda:2023qek}.

 The importance of the phase space is also emphasized in Refs.~\cite{2013PhRvL.111p0405B,Busch:2013vba,Busch:2014mkj}, particularly in the context of providing a rigorous examination and proof of Heisenberg-type inequalities, with a focus on the precision-disturbance trade-off in quantum measurements.